tnino/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone. this page replicates a social plataform were you can interact with your friends.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

-## Getting Started
+## To Get Started:

-1. Fork this repository, then clone your fork of this repository.
+1. Fork this repository
+2. Clone your fork of this repository.
-2. Install dependencies using the `npm install` command.
+3. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
+4. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
-4. Go to <http://localhost:8080/> in your browser.
+5. Go to <http://localhost:8080/> in your browser.

 ## Dependencies

+In order for this app you must install this dependencies.

 - Express
 - Node 5.10.x or above